neuralmagic/deepsparse/src/deepsparse/server/README.md

 response = requests.post(url, json=obj)
 ```

 💡 **PRO TIP** 💡: While your server is running, you can always use the awesome swagger UI that's built into FastAPI to view your model's pipeline `POST` routes.
+The UI also enables you to easily make sample requests to your server.
 All you need is to add `/docs` at the end of your host URL:

     localhost:5543/docs